nadirbad/nadirbad.dev/cmku12bay000202ju618ohd9h.md

 The choice depends on your team size, domain complexity, and how much ceremony you're willing to tolerate.

-*This article is part of the [Vertical Slice Architecture Series](/vertical-slice-architecture-dotnet), which covers implementation patterns, architecture comparisons, and hands-on guides.*
+*This article is part of the* [*Vertical Slice Architecture Series*](/vertical-slice-architecture-dotnet)*, which covers implementation patterns, architecture comparisons, and hands-on guides.*

 ## Why Folder Structure Matters in VSA